 Mobile Food Venders and Street Trading

-A non-permanent market stall is required to register with the Local Authority in which its food stock is ordinarily kept.
+- If you run a ;non-permanent market stall you need to register with the Local Authority in which the food stock is ordinarily kept

-A mobile food establishment is required to register with the Local Authority in which it is ordinarily kept overnight or returns to between trading (e.g. this could be at the private house of the owner of a van or a separate lock up).
+- A mobile food establishment must register with the Local Authority in which it is ordinarily kept overnight or returns to between trading (eg: this could be at the private house or a separate lock up)

-If you have more than one mobile establishment please seek advice from the Food Safety Team as to whether each should be registered separately or as one single establishment.
-Generally if you own several mobile units selling a variety of different foodstuffs each of which is separately managed and each has distinctly separate HACCP-based procedures, each mobile unit should be registered separately.
+- If you have more than one mobile establishment please seek advice from the Food Safety Team as to whether each should be registered separately or as one single establishment.

-The rating will generally be given by the Local Authority you are registered with.
+The majority of food business will receive a National Food Hygiene Rating, this will generally be given by the Local Authority you are registered with.
 They will also consider any information supplied by other Local Authorities who have inspected the establishment when determining the rating.